By Sam Greene (JMU Class of 18)

 And, as Ange and Damico know, even when schedules are full, there are plenty of small ways to help out.
 As great a community organization as HLLA is, it can only get better with more parents!

 HLLA Story is an official blog site of the Harrisonburg Little League Association.
-All contents are managed by the Bluestone Communications, a student-run public relations agency at James Madison University.
-Please contact Kevin Leaven (firstname.lastname@example.org), an account executive of the Bluestone Communications., if you have any questions about the blog or the stories.
+All content is managed by Bluestone Communications, a student-run public relations agency at James Madison University.
+Please contact Isaac Woo (email@example.com), faculty director of Bluestone Communications, if you have any questions about the blog or the stories.